 01 of 05

-One advantage of commercial underglazes is that they can also be used both before and after bisqueing.
-You can begin with an underglaze design on greenware, bisque it, then may add more color or detail with underglazes again before applying the glaze coat.
+Before applying your underglaze, read the directions on the product's label.
+Most commercially-produced underglazes can be used on both bone-dry greenware or bisque ware.
+Using underglazes gives you an advantage that lends fluidity in the design process.
+You can begin with an underglaze design on greenware, bisque it, and then add more color or detail with different underglazes before applying a transparent coat.

 02 of 05

 Bone-dry greenware is a blank canvas for designs.
 Begin by placing your dried piece onto your potter's wheel with a sticky bat.
 Next, draw circular lines in pencil to mark the application site of the underglaze.
 Apply the glaze over your drawing, while activating the wheel, and be careful not to make a mistake, as the virgin clay will readily absorb the underglaze making it next to impossible to correct inconsistencies.

 Applying the underglaze to greenware allows you to see the close-to-finished design, making it easy to locate areas that need more attention or additions.
 Also, you can apply a far wider range of underglaze colors to greenware than you can to bisque ware.

 The benefit of applying underglaze to a bisqued piece is that it will not harm the clay or make it dissolve out from under your design.
 You can also integrate tools into the under-glazing process.
 For example, using underglaze pencils, crayons, or pens will not dent, incise, or harm the clay surface and will lend a more precise design.

 To begin your underglaze, start by grasping the bisqued piece with a clean cloth.
 Next, apply the color to make your design as you would on a watercolor painting.
 Work in layers to make sure the end product is vibrantly colored.
 You may need anywhere from two to six coats of glaze to yield the desired result.
 Once your painting is complete and the underglaze is dry, brush on a clear topcoat and fire.

 04 of 05